emgong/double-takes/app/posts/2014-06-23-mongo-to-postgres.md

 * Loads all of the IDs from Mongo at once, so that it can slice them into batches of 1000 (`ids.each_slice(1000).each_with_index`), reducing the lifespan of Mongoid's cursors
 * Every 15 batches (an arbitrary number), it loops through all `ActiveModel::Errors` and `ActiveRecord::Associations::HasManyAssociation` instances to clear out any potential reference to the new ActiveRecord objects (obviously, this is something you would never want to do on a running web server, but turned out fine for a one-off rake process)
-* After eliminating the known rogue references, it kicks off GC manually.
+* After eliminating the known rogue references, it kicks off GC manually

 Somewhat surprisingly, this worked perfectly.
 The memory overhead for my batch remained roughly constant once it initially warmed up, and no data integrity issues were introduced.